dolphindb/vscode-extension/README.md

 - In order to display tables and other data in the browser, each VSCode window will start a local HTTP server, and its available port range can be configured through `dolphindb.ports`, the default is `8321-8420`, hover the mouse over ports to view Detailed explanation.
 The function displayed in the pop-up window in the browser requires a version of the past two years, such as Chrome 100+ or Edge 100+ or Firefox 100+

-- If the right button of the dataview panel is hidden, it cannot be displayed again, and the script returning to the form and array will always be displayed as being executed.
-You need to execute a piece of script code that can return the table and array, and then press `ctrl + shift + p ` Call out the Command Palette, search for open view, click to open the view, and then search for the data view, click to open
+- If the dataview (data view) panel is right-clicked and hidden, it cannot be displayed again, and the execution script has been stuck in execution.
+You need to execute the `defs()` function, then press `ctrl + shift + p` to call out the command panel, search for open view, click to open the view, and then search for the data view (English name is dataview), click to open

 #### 6. Switch connections and view session variables for connections in the DOLPHIDB area of the EXPLORER panel on the left side of the VSCode editor